Predicates

 mode indicator in the meta-predicate template allows the

-corresponding argument in the meta-predicate definiton to be a
+corresponding argument in the meta-predicate definition to be a

 non-variable term and instructs the compiler to look into the argument